chusamasadiq/chusamasadiq/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- 💼 any freelance work? do reach, [email](mailto:usamasadiq163@gmail.com) :)
+- 💼 Any freelance work? do reach, [email](mailto:usamasadiq163@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 Ask me about anything, i am happy to help;

 ## My Github Stats